 Introducing our enrichment programs that build community around all things computer science and tech at Terra Linda High School in San Rafael, CA.

 TL Innovation is a lunch time enrichment program that gives our students opportunities to try coding without the stigma of grades, to boost their confidence and provide the encouragement and support needed to position them to succeed in future Computer Science classes and AP courses.
 CodeHS generously provides cloud-based online computer science curriculum to students.
 We are proud to say that TL Innovation helped advocate for computer science classes at TL!
 Now we have three classes, Intro to Java, AP Principles of Computer Science and AP Java.
 Students new to coding as well as our advanced programmers will find peer mentoring and community to inspire innovation.

 Wednesdays at Lunch

-Let's make cool stuff together at the TL Maker Lab,an after school enrichment program that gives our student opportunities to work on applied computer science and digital media projects.
+Let's make cool stuff together at the TL Maker Lab, an after school enrichment program that gives our student opportunities to work on applied computer science and digital media projects.
 Projects will be led by our industry Guest Mentors Program.
-This program provides students greater depth in inquiry learning, collaborative learning, and project based learning which have long -term positive effects on student achievement and success for college and career while provide 21st century skills for the real world beyond our campust.
+This program provides students greater depth in inquiry learning, collaborative learning, and project based learning which have long -term positive effects on student achievement and success for college and career while provide 21st century skills for the real world beyond our campus.
 We typically work with Arduinos and Raspberry Pis.
-For t he past 2-years our student project is showcased at the Bay Area Maker Faire in San Mateo!
+For the past 3 -years our student projects have been showcased at the Bay Area Maker Faire in San Mateo!
 Look for us!

 TL Maker Lab: